JulianOzelRose/TRC-SaveEdit/README.md

 ```

 ## Offset tables ##
 For the weapons variables, a value of 0 means disabled, and a value of 0x9 will enable the weapon in inventory.
-For the HK and revolver guns,
+For the HK, grappling gun, revolver, and deagle,
 a value of 0xD will enable the gun along with the sight attached to it.
-Setting values like health and ammo to 0xFFFF (65535 in decimal) will make them unlimited.
+Setting values like health, ammo, or flares to 0xFFFF (65535 in decimal) will make them unlimited.
 The shotgun ammo variables on offsets ```0x1A0``` and ```0x1A2``` use a multiplier of 6.
 Meaning, a value of 36 in the save file will yield a value of 6 in game.
-All of the offsets are static across levels, with the exception of the health offsets.
+All of the offsets are static across levels, with the exception of the health offsets, which are dynamically allocated.

 #### General ####
 | **File Offset**     | **Variable**              |